motorina0/codenvy/DOCS.md

 You can run `codenvy init` to install a new configuration into an empty directory.
 This command uses the `codenvy/init:<version>` Docker container to deliver a version-specific set of puppet templates into the folder.

 If you run `codenvy config`, Codenvy runs puppet to transform your puppet templates into a Codenvy instance configuration, placing the results into `CODENVY_INSTANCE` or if you have not set that then a subdirectory named `/instance`.
-Each time you start Codenvy, we rerun `codenvy config`.
-It's ok and expected to regenerate configurations - it's the nature of microservices.
+Each time you start Codenvy, we rerun `codenvy config` to make sure that instance configuration files are properly generated and consistent with the configuration you have specified in `CODENVY_CONFIG/codenvy.env`.

 When doing an initialization, if you have `CODENVY_VERSION`, `CODENVY_HOST`, `CODENVY_CONFIG`, or `CODENVY_INSTANCE` set in memory of your shell, then those values will be inserted into your `CODENVY_CONFIG/codenvy.env` template.
 After initialization, you can edit any environment variable in `codenvy.env` and rerun `codenvy config` to update the system.